G Phrygian Scale

 Chords in the Key of G Phrygian

-When stacking thirds on each scale degree of the G Phrygian scale, the following diatonic chords emerge:
+When stacking thirds on each scale degree of the G Phrygian scale, the following diatonic triads emerge:

 - G minor (i)